 Sew a line 3/4″ away from the top of the banner to create the casing for the dowel.
 Continue sewing around the banner using an edge stitch until you reach the place you started sewing.

 Create Embellishments for Welcome Wall Banner:

-- Cut your heart shape out of felt, you can use freezer paper, trace the paper or pin the paper to the felt and then cut.
+- To cut your heart shape out of felt, you can use freezer paper, trace the heart or pin the paper to the felt and then cut.

 - Cut a piece of your solid fabric to 1″ X 3 1/2″.
 Trace the word welcome onto this solid fabric.
 I prefer to use a mechanical pencil and a light box, but you can use whatever method you like.
 Alternatively, you could use iron on vinyl for this step if you don’t like to embroider.
 Cut a piece of felt to 1 1/4″ X 3 3/4″, center the fabric with the embroidery pattern on top.
 Embroider the word welcome through both the fabric and the felt using three strands of embroidery floss and a simple back stitch.

 - Trace the cottage onto the paper side of your heat n bond lite.
 Cut out the heat n bond leaving a slight margin around the traced lines.
 Follow package directions to fuse the adhesive to the wrong side of the fabric for the cottage.
 Cut out the cottage along the traced line.

 Final assembly in welcome banner DIY